JunGaoca/couponAnalysis/README.md

 ## General Findings

-Carryout & takeaway coupons and those for cheaper restaurants have the highest acceptance rates, indicating strong customer preference for these options.
+Carry out & take away coupons and those for cheaper restaurants have the highest acceptance rates, indicating strong customer preference for these options.
 Bar coupons, on the other hand, have the lowest acceptance rates.
 Coffee house coupons show a nearly equal split in acceptance, with a rate of 49.57%.

 ## Findings about Bar Coupons
 Drivers are twice as likely to accept a bar coupon if they:
 1. Visit bar more than three times a month.
 2. Visit bar more than once a month and are over 25 years old.
-3. Visit bar more than once a month, are not employed in farming, fishing, or forestry ,and have no child passengers.
+3. Visit bar more than once a month, are not employed in farming, fishing, or forestry, and have no child passengers.

 Overall, frequent bar-goers are significantly more inclined to take advantage of bar coupons compared to other groups.